opentofu/opentofu/rfc/20240524-OpenTofu-RFC-Process.md

 Issue: <N/A>

-As the OpenTofu project evolves, the community has been proposing more advanced concepts and ideas which frequetly need significant discussion and iterations of feedback.
+As the OpenTofu project evolves, the community has been proposing more advanced concepts and ideas that frequently need significant discussion and iterations of feedback.
 Our Current RFC Process is cubersome and hard to follow due to the following limitations: single user can edit, pages of comments are overwhelming, sub discussions are not easily possible.

 As we move forward, a new more transparent and flexible RFC process is needed.
 We start by investigating the other successful open source communities with similar goals.
 * https://github.com/rust-lang/rfcs/blob/master/0000-template.md